Conflicts of Interest, Impermissible Activities, and Ethics

 Exploitation of Vulnerable Adults

-The Model Act to Protect Vulnerable Adults from Financial Exploitation addresses financial exploitation of eligible adults (typically age 65+ or adults with impairments).
+The Model Act to Protect Vulnerable Adults from Financial Exploitation addresses financial exploitation of eligible adults.

 Exam Tip: Gotchas

 • The disbursement delay is up to 15 business days, not calendar days.
-The adviser must also conduct an internal review during this period.
-This is a protective measure, not a punishment; the adviser is shielding the vulnerable adult while the situation is investigated.
+The firm must conduct an internal review during the delay period.

 Other Prohibited Activities